mezieOX/Clean-code-by-Mezie/README.md

 ## What's clean code all about?
 ## Definition
 In my own world i tell you that "Clean code refers to code that is easy to understand, modify, extend and maintain".
 According to **Martin Fowler** he wrote that "Any fool can write code that a computer can understand.
 Good programmers write code that human understand".
-In a situation where Programmed Code is - Hard to test, Hard to change, Has long file symptoms etc, All these things mentioned is a properties of **unclean code**, as a good programmer you must try to avoid them.
+In a situation where Programmed Code is - Hard to test, Hard to change, Has long file symptoms etc, All these things mentioned is a properties of **unclean code**, as a good programmer i must try to avoid them.
 The best part that calls my attention/interest me so much in this **Martin Fowler** book is when he say's **"Write a Code that human understand"**.
 Code is clean if it can be understood easily — by everyone on the team

 ## Some of the Characteristics/Features of Clean code
 + It must be simple